 Compression packing leaks one of two things:

-- Product being pumped if the product is cool and clean
+- The product being pumped if the product is cool and clean

 - External flush fluid in all slurry applications or other applications that contain solid particles

-The outside surface at the stuffing box bore is static and can be thought of as a gasket.
+The outside surface of the stuffing box bore is static and can be thought of as a gasket.
 No fluid should ever leak from this area.

 Proper Packing Installation for Stuffing Box Reliability